How To Communicate Better: 11 Communication Techniques That Work

 2. Offer empathy and understanding

 Empathy is crucial for building trust and connecting with others.
-Approach conversation with genuine curiosity and empathy for the other person, considering their feelings and perspective.
+Approach conversation with genuine curiosity and empathy for the other person by considering their feelings and perspective.
 By remaining aware of any social cues or circumstances that may be influencing the other person, you can tailor your communication to resonate with them better.

 3. Ask questions